danielprietsch/AgileDevOps/README.md

     PasswordAuthentication yes

-Install Python for the Ansible can work
+3.1 - Install Python for the Ansible can work

     # apt-get install python

-# On your Machine (Ansible Controller)
+# On your Machine (Ansible Host Controller)

-4- Install Ansible (Controller) on your Linux.
+4- Install Ansible and Python on your Linux:

     # apt-get install ansible

+4.1 - Install python libraries:

+    # pip install jsondiff
+    # pip install pyyaml
+    # pip install docker-py

 5- Download the git repository AgileDevOps Solution in your Linux /tmp: